Accredited training for sexual violence responses

 What difference will we make?

-The intended outcome of this training is that victims and survivors are supported to navigate the complexity of their personal safety decisions in a supported, rights-based, and autonomous way.
+The intended outcome of this training is that victims and survivors are supported to navigate the complexity of their personal safety decisions in a supported, rights-based way.

 Indicators to monitor the performance of this training may include: